iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Upd: no help.
+No word.
+Did I expect better for installing this and proviso to contribute? surprisingly i did.
+2stars remain.
+Giving this a 2 for intent, my Android version doesn't work.
+My roomie's version on iPhone works fine.
+Is there a setting that I can check?
+Please help app developers.<br> :date: __2021-01-19 21:02:39__

+> this will work great if every single family get this app. now, 4 families got infected around my house and the app did not hit any allert<br> :date: __2021-01-18 20:28:51__

+> We have several cases of Covid around the corner and the app does not show them.
+Very disappointed!
+I hoped this app would help keep my family safe.<br> :date: __2021-01-16 20:16:25__

 > App doesn't do much.
 I think it works off blue tooth and if the other person has their Bluetooth on.
 I know for certain I've been danger close to numerous people that tested positive with covid-19, but app doesn't recognize that.
 I assume they need to report it to the app as well .
 It's a good idea, but requires too many variables to line up.<br> :date: __2021-01-16 10:21:31__